-You’re making your way to the log cabin, mentally double-checking everything on the holiday agenda.
+You’re making your way to the log cabin, mentally double-checking everything on the holiday agenda got the cabin Thanksgiving table.
 Who’s making the turkey?
 What activities are planned?
 Has grandma been picked-up already?
 As the other festively decorated log cabins pass you by and your arrival time nears, you sense a feeling of relief as you reach the end of your list and see that all has been fulfilled.

 All but one thing.